roman-milk/roman-milk.github.io/the-baby-carriage-tales.md

  "The gate to the backyard is never locked.
 Make yourself at home."

  She kissed me and I watched as she headed on down toward her end of the street.
-Report_Story #1